-Since day one, I have been mesmerized by auntie Roukia’s refinement of movement and simple elegance.
-The way she moves trough her tedious daily chores with effortless gracefulness always harbors within me a feeling of solemn wonder.
-Whether she is sweeping the dusty floor, cooking a delicious Amazigh Tagine, or about to go feed the family’s cow, auntie Roukia moves and bends her body so delicately.
+Since day one, I have been mesmerized by Auntie Roukia’s refinement of movement and simple elegance.
+The way she moves through her tedious daily chores with effortless gracefulness always harbors within me a feeling of solemn wonder.
+Whether she is sweeping the dusty floor, cooking a delicious Amazigh Tagine, or about to go feed the family’s cow, Auntie Roukia moves and bends her body delicately.
 Almost in a balletic style.
 I mostly love it when she readies herself to cut grass in the nearby fields.
 She puts on her plastic boots, wraps up a rag around her waist, and wears a straw hat.
-She then places her hand scythe on her right shoulder, and carries along a plastic bag, and a rope that she will later use to hold the heavy load of grass on her steel back.
-Nothing about aunty Roukia’s attire is fancy, and yet.
+She then places her hand scythe on her right shoulder and carries along a plastic bag and a rope that she will later use to hold the heavy load of grass on her steel back.
+Nothing about Auntie Roukia’s attire is fancy, and yet.
 Everything about her liberates an aura of mysterious majesty.
 I often secretly praise myself for having the classiest host mom in the village!

 Auntie Roukia and I do not speak the same language.
 When she tries to tell me something in Arabic, she almost always mixes up Amazigh and Arabic words, and ends up uttering weird sentences.
 Everyone then laughs joyfully.
 For my part, I too try to speak with her, but the little Amazigh I have been learning with difficulty for the past few months is not very helpful.
 I wish that one day, after learning a bit more of Amazigh, I can engage her in long conversations, and know more of the super woman she undoubtedly is.